Kalimuddin/Self-Driving-Car/README.md

 - read images and steering angles from driving_dataset folder : train_y, test_y
 - plotting : we seen, train_y and test_y are not fully overlap, some difference in train & test
+- Most of the case car go straight thats why we see that angle (radian) are around zero

 ![2](https://user-images.githubusercontent.com/54996809/154904867-d2027431-7a66-4de0-9892-6536d95c9fdf.png)